PonniLaxmi/PowerBI-Project1-DataProfessionalSurvey/README.md

 6. Salary Happiness Indicator: The survey aimed to understand the participants' happiness level with respect to their salary.

 ## Analysis
-Data Cleaning and transformation were done using PowerQueery and Data visualization by PowerBI.
+Data Cleaning and transformation were done using PowerQuery and Data visualization by PowerBI.

 ## Final Deliverables
 PowerBI dashboard